danchoi/kindlefodder/README.md

 Create a recipe file in the `recipes/` directory.

 Follow the `recipes/heroku.rb` recipe as a model.
-The requirements of a recipe should be fairly simple and straitforward.
+The requirements of a recipe should be fairly simple and straightforward.

 Once you finish your recipe, generate the ebook with this command: